privacy-scaling-explorations/zkevm-specs/specs/mpt/extension-branch.md

 # Branch

 A branch consists of 21 rows.
-The struct that determines the row type is `ExtensionBranchRowType`:
+The enumerator with the branch row types is `ExtensionBranchRowType`:

 ```
 pub(crate) enum ExtensionBranchRowType {